awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances-advanced.md

 + [UpdateServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateServiceSetting.html)
 + [ResetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_ResetServiceSetting.html)

 Use the following procedure to add an inline IAM policy to a user account\.
 This policy enables a user to view the current managed\-instance tier setting\.
-This policy also enables the user to change or reset the current setting in the specified Amazon Web Services account and AWS Region\.
+This policy also enables the user to change or reset the current setting in the specified AWS account and AWS Region\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.